ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 6. They scream, yell, or curse at you.

-When someone yells or curses at you, it is a display of power, with the goal of controlling and intimidating you into submission.
+When someone yells or curses at you, it is a display of power, to control and intimidate you into submission.
 As a result, it is abusive and should never be tolerated or justified.

 7. They threaten you.